Polymeric Sand Calculator guide

 The formula in plain language

 In plain language: The calculator estimates paver count from area and paver size, estimates joint volume from paver edges, adds waste, then divides by bag coverage.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer